ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 When entering `let x = 50;;`, OCaml responds with `val x : int = 50`, meaning that `x` is an identifier bound to value `50`.
 So `x * x;;` evaluates to the same as `50 * 50;;`.

 Bindings in OCaml are *immutable*, meaning that the value assigned to a name never changes.
+Although `x` is often called a variable, it is not the case, it is a constant.
+It is possible to give names to values than can be updated, in OCaml, this is called a _reference_ and will be discussed in the Working With Mutable State section.

 There is no overloading in OCaml, so inside a lexical scope, names have a single value, which only depends on its definition.

 Do not use dashes in names; use underscores instead.
 For example: `x_plus_y` works, `x-plus-y` does not.